Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

-This tutorial will show you how to use the Lauterbach TRACE32 GDB front-end debugger to debug your Portenta H7 application via GDB on a serial interface.
+This tutorial will show you how to use the Lauterbach TRACE32 GDB front-end debugger to debug multiple Arduino applications via GDB on a serial interface.

 Overview

-This tutorial will show you how to use the Lauterbach TRACE32 GDB front-end debugger to debug your Portenta H7 application via GDB on a serial interface.
-It also explains how to obtain a free license of a fully functional version of TRACE32 using your Portenta's serial number.
+This tutorial will show you how to use the Lauterbach TRACE32 GDB front-end debugger to debug your Arduino boards' applications via GDB on a serial interface.
+It also explains how to obtain a free license for a fully functional version of TRACE32 using your board's serial number.

 Goals